CS-Swansea/induction-cookbook/README.md

 #### How do I access email, intranet, files and other services?
 >Most university services can be accessed via [home.swan.ac.uk](https://home.swan.ac.uk).
 You will also find College of Science specific services on the [college intranet](https://science.swansea.ac.uk/) (e.g., submitting studies for ethical review, booking annual leave).

+#### What about internet access?
+>Once you have a university account, you will be able to connect to Eduroam, which provides you with WiFi access at Swansea University and at many other educational institutions worldwide.
+To get connected, you first need to register your device: whilst on campus, join the SwanseaUni-Setup WiFi network and follow the [instructions](http://swanseauni-wifi.swansea.ac.uk/).
+Once registered, you can delete the SwanseaUni-Setup network and connect to Eduroam using your university account, making sure to include the @swansea.ac.uk part of your username.

 #### Where is my desk?
 How do I get a computer?
 >Ask your supervisor/line manager about where you’ll be sitting, and how to get a computer or laptop.